candidtim/unifs/README.md

 ### Configuration file

 `unifs` configuration is stored in the default OS configuration directory.
-You can obtain a config file path with:
+You can obtain a configuration file path with:

     unifs conf path

-Alternatively, you can pin the configuration file location with a `UNIFS_CONFIG_PATH` envirionment variable.
+Alternatively, you can pin the configuration file location with a `UNIFS_CONFIG_PATH` environment variable.

-If you didn't change your defualt OS settings, most likely it will
+If you didn't change your default OS settings, most likely it will
 be:

-    ~/.config/unifs/config.toml  # Linux
+    ~/.local/share/unifs/config.toml  # Linux
     ~/Library/Application Support/unifs/config.toml  # MacOS
     ~\AppData\Local\unifs\Config\config.toml # Windows